civita/apple-thunderbolt-display/README.md

 ### 1. Using an Alpine Ridge-Based Thunderbolt 3 Dock
 - **Dock Type**: Alpine Ridge-based Thunderbolt 3 Dock (JHL6540 or DSL6540).
 - **Example**: Belkin Thunderbolt 3 Express Dock HD (available at low prices on eBay).
 - **Setup**: Connect the dock to the host (PC or laptop) using a Thunderbolt 3 cable.
-From the dock, connect the Apple Thunderbolt Display using a **Thunderbolt 2 to Thunderbolt 3 adapter**.
+From the dock, connect the Apple Thunderbolt Display using a **Thunderbolt 2 to Thunderbolt 3 adapter** (required for all setups).
 - **Functionality**: This method retains all functionalities of the display, such as:
   - Camera
   - USB Hub